 Submission messages for RUR/RDR parameters contain fields that are optional.
 Unused fields are treated as null values.
 Null values are specified by filling the field with ‘*’ characters.
 The three valid combinations of parameters and nulls are identified in Table 24.

-Table 24 - Message Data Part variations for RUR/RDR Export/Import Submissions
+Table 24: Message Data Part variations for RUR/RDR Export/Import Submissions